Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: The PEN experiment and detector system

 The detector system used for the PEN experiment, schematically shown in Fig.~\ref{fig:pen_schem}, is an upgraded version of the one previously used in the PIBETA experiment~\cite{PiBeta_detector}.

 The PIBETA project studied rare pion and muon decays, focusing on the pion beta decay, $\pi^+\to\pi^0e^+\nu_e$, in measurement runs from 1999 to 2004~\cite{Poc04,Frl04,Byc09}.
 Both PIBETA and PEN have studied decays at rest, with the beam pions stopping in an active target.
-During PEN, the incoming pion beam momentum varied from 71.5\,MeV/$c$ to 83.5\,MeV/$c$, depending on the run period.
-The main PEN detector components used in Runs 2 and 3 are listed below. \begin{itemize} \item A forward beam counter (BC) and active degrader (AD), both made of plastic scintillator material (polyvinyltoluene, PVT), were used for beam particle discrimination.
-The 3.67\,m separation between BC and AD was used to calculate the velocity of the beam particle and thus its mass, using the known beam momentum. \item A mini time projection chamber was used for the determination of the pion trajectory in all three dimensions. \item A cylindrical active target (AT) made of plastic scintillator, with a radius and length equal to 15\,mm, was used to detect the incoming pion and its charged decay products. \item Two concentric cylindrical multi-wire proportional chambers (MWPC1 and MWPC2) were tracking charged decay particles emerging from the target.
-The MWPC anode wire locus circles had radii of 60\,mm and 120\,mm, respectively. \item Tightly surrounding MWPC2 was a hodoscope detector consisting of 20 identical plastic scintillator staves, each 4\,mm thick, used for particle identification and timing.
-The hodoscope detector was efficient in identifying hadronic interactions of pions in the central detector region. \item A spherical, 240-module pure CsI electromagnetic calorimeter surrounded the target and tracking detectors, covering $\Delta\Omega \simeq3\pi$\,sr. The crystal shapes were hexagonal and pentagonal truncated pyramids. \end{itemize} In addition to their primary uses outlined above, the individual PEN detectors are used to check calibrations in the other detectors.
-The recorded detector signals are primarily used to discriminate between the signal decay, $\pi \to \text{e}\nu (\gamma)$ and the normalization process, $\pi \to \mu \nu (\gamma)$.
+During PEN data taking, the incoming pion beam momentum varied in the range between 71.5\,MeV/$c$ and 83.5\,MeV/$c$, depending on the run period.
+The main PEN detector components used in Runs\,2 and 3 are listed below. \begin{itemize} \item A forward beam counter (BC) and active degrader (AD), both made of polyvinyltoluene (PVT), were used for beam particle discrimination.
+The 3.67\,m separation between BC and AD was used to calculate the velocity of the particles and thus their mass, using the known beam momentum. \item A mini time projection chamber was used for the determination of the pion trajectory in all three dimensions. \item A cylindrical active target (AT) made of fast PVT, with both radius and length equal to 15\,mm, was used to measure the energy depositions of the incoming pion and its charged decay products. \item Two concentric cylindrical multi-wire proportional chambers (MWPC1, 2) tracked charged decay particles emerging from the target.
+The MWPC1, 2 anode wires were located at $r=60$ and 120\,mm, respectively.
+Track polar angle, $\cos\theta$, is used to define the acceptance of the spectrometer for the signal \pieiisg\ and normalization \pimiisg\ decay channels, thus controlling a significant source of systematic between the two processes. \item Tightly surrounding MWPC2 was a hodoscope detector (PH) consisting of 20 identical PVT staves, each 4\,mm thick, used for particle identification and timing.
+Thanks to strong separation between minimum ionizing positrons from weak decays, and highly ionizing protons from interactions of pions in the central detector region, the PH detector provided for efficient suppression of the copious hadronic background. \item A spherical, 240-module pure CsI electromagnetic calorimeter surrounded the target and tracking detectors, covering $\Delta\Omega \simeq3\pi$\,sr. The crystal shapes were hexagonal and pentagonal truncated pyramids. \end{itemize} The recorded detector signals are primarily used to identify, characterize, and discriminate between the signal decay, $\pi \to \text{e}\nu (\gamma)$ and the normalization process, $\pi \to \mu \nu (\gamma)$.
+In addition to their primary uses outlined above, individual PEN detectors are used to check calibrations in the other detectors.